pujolaleix/pass_risk_quantification/README.md

   Files are saved under `data/italy_euro2020` directory, maintaining original StatsBomb repository structure.

 - **auxiliar_functions.py**
   Contains functions necessary to preprocess and transform data, perform feature engineering, and visualize results.
-They are separated from the `main` file for a better readability.
+They are separated from the main `pass_risk.ipynb` file for a better readability.

 - **pass_risk.ipynb**
   This is the main file that contains end-to-end pipeline to create and visualize pass risk quantification.